• Skip to main content

 Some of the links below are affiliate links, so we may receive a commission, at no cost to you, if you make a purchase through a link.
 Check our Disclosure in the Privacy Policy for more info.

-You need to try this healthy banana flapjack recipe, it’s the perfect snack because it’s simple, easy and takes only 30 minutes to make.
+You need to try this banana flapjack recipe, it’s simple, easy and takes only 30 minutes to make.
 If you have leftover bananas, then you have to try this…

 Banana flapjack

 You know what they say, when life gives you bananas, you make banana flapjacks (and banana bread of course).
-These flapjacks taste so good, that you’re going to be making this every day!
+These flapjacks taste so good that I made them every day for a week straight!

-It’s soft, chewy, moist, naturally sweet and is the perfect snack for when hunger strikes.
-I like to have this flapjack for breakfast, but it also makes a great on the go snack.
+They’re soft, chewy, moist, naturally sweet and it’s the perfect snack for when hunger strikes.
+I like to have a couple for breakfast, but it also makes a great on the go snack too.

 But wait, there’s more!
-Not only is this banana flapjacks recipe healthy, but it’s also naturally gluten-free and is packed full of fibre too.
-Consider this your go-to recipe for a healthy snack that you’ll actually want to eat.
+Not only is this banana flapjacks recipe tasty, but it’s also naturally gluten-free and it’s packed full of fibre too.
+Consider this your go-to recipe for a healthier snack that you’ll actually want to eat.

 moist banana flapjack